ActivitySim/activitysim/docs/abmexample.rst

 In order to run the example, you first need the input files in the ``data`` folder as identified in the ``configs\settings.yaml`` file and the ``configs\network_los.yaml`` file:

-* input_table_list: the input CSV tables from MTC travel model one:
+* input_table_list: the input CSV tables from MTC travel model one (see below for column definitions):

     * households - Synthetic population household records for a subset of zones.
     * persons - Synthetic population person records for a subset of zones.